Tue, 05 Oct 2021 - 02:39 GMT

-CAIRO - 18 September 2020: Veteran Egyptian musician Omar Khairat to perform at Cairo Opera House on September 29.
+CAIRO - 5 October 2021: Veteran Egyptian musician Omar Khairat will perform at Cairo Opera House on October 12,13.

-Egypt will host the tournament for the second time in the history in January across four venues in Cairo, 6th of October and Borg El Arab.
+Egypt hosted the tournament for the second time in the history in January across four venues in Cairo, 6th of October and Borg El Arab.

 Khairat performed at Alula city in Saudi Arabia as part of Winter at Tantora Festival on December 27, 2019.

 Winter at Tantora offers a number of diverse concerts to match every interest.
 The festival runs each weekend from December 19, 2019 until March 7, 2020.

 He also participated in the Arab Music Festival by performing at Cairo Opera House on November 9, 2019.

 Additionally, Khairat performed at the closing ceremony of the Citadel Music Festival on September 1, 2019.